SJCooper/lets-go-walkies/README.md

 <img width="1301" alt="signup-min" src="https://user-images.githubusercontent.com/7358665/155907500-9b471536-8e6a-4cec-951d-ea6cfe6cac44.png">

 - __The 404 Page__
+  - Relevant User Story Example:
+    As a user visiting this webpage, I would like to view the 404 page if I accidently navigate to a URL that is not present on the site.
+So I can link back to the content proper and continue looking up information on the correct pages.

   - This page will allow the user to find their way back to the main site pages in the event they reach a 404 page link by mistake.
   - The 404 page clearly states to the user that the nav links are to be used to relocate back to normal site navigation.